Accolades for Larry’s 101 WAYS book:

-And he’s featured in a August 2017 edition of Promoter 101 Podcast!
-Here’s the link (fast forward to 43:14 to hear his segment although the interview with Marsha Vlasic is classic): https://is.gd/exG6su
+And I was featured in a August 2017 edition of Promoter 101 Podcast!
+Here’s the link to the entire show.
+You could fast forward to 43:14 to hear my segment but the lead interview with Marsha Vlasic is classic: https://is.gd/exG6su

 “Five Fixes To Improve Your Chances For Success as a Singer/Songwriter” featured on the Disc Makers online blog page